CIO Playbook: Dynamics 365 Licensing Strategy

 - The 100 CS-only users cost $105/mo (total $10,500/mo).

 - The 100 dual-role users we license via base/attach: Perhaps assign sales as base and customer service as attachments to each.
-Thatโs $125/mo per dual user (total $12,500/mo for those).
+That’s $125/mo per dual user (total $12,500/mo for those).

 - Overall monthly cost = $31,500 + $10,500 + $12,500 = $54,500.
 Annualized ~$654,000.

-If instead we mistakenly gave those 100 dual-role users two separate licenses each, that portion would be $21,000/mo instead of $12,500 โ adding $8,500/mo extra, or $102,000 a year of unnecessary spend.
+If, instead, we mistakenly gave those 100 dual-role users two separate licenses each, that portion would be $21,000/mo instead of $12,500 – adding $8,500/mo extra, or $102,000 per year of unnecessary spending.

 This example underscores the importance of mix optimization.
 You should map user roles to license needs and then sum up costs: